Ryzen 5 5500GT vs Ryzen 9 4900HS

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 5500GT is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 5500GT is the stronger fit.
 You are getting 0.3% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).
+It also has the larger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 5500GT is the smarter buy today.
-Ryzen 5 5500GT is at an unclear MSRP at $125 MSRP versus unclear MSRP, and it gives you 0.3% better PassMark.
-The trade-off is that Ryzen 9 4900HS is still the better pure gaming CPU with a 8.7% average FPS lead across 2 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (150.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 5500GT is the better buy right now.
+Ryzen 5 5500GT comes in at an unclear MSRP at $125 MSRP versus unclear MSRP, and it still gives you a 0.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (150.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?